wendyverdonk93/docs/content/tools/recurring-payments/recurring-payment-errors.md

 ---
 Responses to recurring payment transaction request may contain a 1000 error.
 Possible reasons for this include:

-### MultiSafepay Control settings
+### MultiSafepay account settings
-MultiSafepay has blocked the transaction due to potential fraud or other settings in your MultiSafepay Control, e.g.:
+MultiSafepay has blocked the transaction due to potential fraud or other settings in your MultiSafepay account, e.g.:

-- Recurring payments are not enabled in your MultiSafepay Control.
+- Recurring payments are not enabled in your MultiSafepay account.
 - The payment method is disabled or not available.

-To check the settings in your MultiSafepay Control, email the Integration Team at <integration@multisafepay.com>
+To check the settings in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>

 ### Frequency limit
 The same recurring ID or customer data was used within 24 hours.